elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 1
 ```

-But that means whenever we pass `0` as an argument to our function, we don't
+That means whenever we pass `0` as an argument to our function, we don't really
-really need to perform any addition.
+need to perform any addition.
 That means we can add a new clause of our
 function that handles cases where the first argument is `0`:

 ```elixir